Nadoabdelaziz/Job-Finders-System/README.md

-# Job Finders (emplyment) Appliction Vaid for different Types of users : Jobseeker, JobPoster, Application Admin
+# Job Finders (emplyment) Appliction
+An Employment real System app for different Types of users : Jobseeker, JobPoster, Application Admin.
+Each with mult-functions to cover all Clients needs.